-- 2. Article 62.2 of the FIFA Statutes states the following: - "The provisions of the CAS Code of Sports-Related Arbitration shall apply to the proceedings.
-CAS shall primarily apply the various regulations of FIFA and, additionally, Swiss law". - According to the mentioned provisions, FIFA rules and additionally Swiss Law are applicable 3. to this case. - Therefore the Panel considers that the present dispute shall be resolved according to FIFA 4. rules and additionally to Swiss Law. - 5.
-The admissibility of an appeal before CAS shall be examined in light of article R47 of the CAS Code, which reads as follows: - "An appeal against the decision of a federation, association or sports-related body may be filed with the CAS insofar as the statutes or regulations of the said body so provide or as the parties have concluded a specific arbitration agreement and insofar as the Appellant has exhausted the legal remedies available to him prior to the appeal, in accordance with the statutes or regulations of the said sports-related body.
-An appeal may be filed with the CAS against an award rendered by the CAS acting as a first instance tribunal if such appeal has been expressly provided by the rules applicable to the procedure of first instance".
-[Emphasis added] - 6.
-This article clearly stipulates that the appeals before CAS shall be lodged against a decision of a federation, association or sports-related body. - 7.
-The same general principle is gathered in article 63.1 of the FIFA Statutes, which states that:

-- "Appeals against final decisions passed by FIFA's legal bodies and against decisions passed by Confederations, Members or Leagues shall be lodged with CAS within 21 days of notification of the decision in question". - In the present case the admissibility of the appeal filed by the Club is being challenged on the 8. basis of considering that the letter which the Appellant considers as being the appealable decision (i.e. the FIFA's letter dated 12th August 2008) is not a decision. - In view of such challenge the Panel shall determine if the letter of FIFA dated 12 August 2008 9. shall be considered an appealable decision or not. - For such purpose the Panel deems convenient to firstly recall the jurisprudence of CAS 10. regarding the concept of "decision". - The general principles that can be extracted from CAS jurisprudence in this respect are mainly the following: - The existence of a decision does not depend on the form in which it is issued.
+- 6. The admissibility of an appeal before CAS shall be examined in light of article R47 of the CAS Code, which reads as follows: - "An appeal against the decision of a federation, association or sports-related body may be filed with the CAS insofar as the statutes or regulations of the said body so provide or as the parties have concluded a specific arbitration agreement and insofar as the Appellant has exhausted the legal remedies available to him prior to the appeal, in accordance with the statutes or regulations of the said sports-related body.
+[Emphasis added] - An appeal may be filed with the CAS against an award rendered by the CAS acting as a first instance tribunal if such appeal has been expressly provided by the rules applicable to the procedure of first instance". - 7.
+This article clearly stipulates that the appeals before CAS shall be lodged against a decision of a federation, association or sports-related body. - 8.
+The same general principle is gathered in article 63.1 of the FIFA Statutes, which states that: "Appeals against final decisions passed by FIFA's legal bodies and against decisions passed by Confederations, Members or Leagues shall be lodged with CAS within 21 days of notification of the decision in question".
+[Emphasis added] - 9.
+In view of the above mentioned the Panel shall determine if the letter of FIFA dated 12 August 2008 shall be considered an appealable or not. - 10.
+For such purpose the Panel deems convenient to firstly recall the jurisprudence of CAS regarding the concept of "decision".

+The general principles that can be extracted from CAS jurisprudence in this respect are mainly the following:

+- The existence of a decision does not depend on the form in which it is issued.
 For a) instance, in the awards of the cases CAS 2005/A/899 & 2007/A/1251 it is stated that: - "[...] the form of a communication has no relevance to determine whether there exists a decision or not.
 In particular, the fact that the communication is made in the form of a letter does not rule out the possibility that it constitutes a decision subject to appeal".
 [Emphasis added] - A communication intending to be considered a decision shall contain a ruling tending to b) affect the legal situation of its addressee or other parties.
 This position is held, among others, in the following awards: - CAS 2005/A/899 & 2007/A/1251: - "In principle, for a communication to be a decision, this communication must contain ruling, whereby the body issuing the decision intends to affect the legal situation of the addressee of the decision or other parties".
+[Emphasis added]

-[Emphasis added] - CAS 2004/A/659: - "35.
-The Panel has thus to consider if the letter of 5 July 2005 constitutes a decision in the sense of the code, susceptible to an appeal to the CAS, which is a necessary condition to the jurisdiction of the CAS to rule in the present matter. - 36.
-According to the definition of the Federal Tribunal, "the decision is an act of individual sovereignty addressed to an individual, by which a relation of concrete administrative law, forming or stating a legal situation, is resolved in an obligatory and constraining manner.
-The effects must be directly binding both with respect to the authority as to the party who receives the decision". (cf. ATF 101 Ia 73). - A decision is thus an unilateral act, sent to one or more determined recipients and is intended to produce legal effects".
+"35.
+The Panel has thus to consider if the letter of 5 July 2005 constitutes a decision in the sense of the code, susceptible to an appeal to the CAS, which is a necessary condition to the jurisdiction of the CAS to rule in the present matter.

+36. According to the definition of the Federal Tribunal, "the decision is an act of individual sovereignty addressed to an individual, by which a relation of concrete administrative law, forming or stating a legal situation, is resolved in an obligatory and constraining manner.
+The effects must be directly binding both with respect to the authority as to the party who receives the decision". (cf. ATF 101 Ia 73).

+A decision is thus an unilateral act, sent to one or more determined recipients and is intended to produce legal effects".
 [Emphasis added]